Azure/Enterprise-Scale/docs/reference/adventureworks/README.md

 This reference implementation is ideal for customers that have started their Enterprise-Scale journey with an Enterprise-Scale foundation implementation and then there is a need to add connectivity on-premises datacenters and branch offices by using a traditional hub and spoke network architecture.
 This reference implementation is also well suited for customers who want to start with Landing Zones for their net new deployment/development in Azure by implementing a network architecture based on the traditional hub and spoke network topology.

-Please refer to [Deploying Enterprise Scale](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale) for detailed information on prerequisites and deployment steps.
+Please refer to the [Enterprise-Scale Landing Zones User Guide](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale) for detailed information on prerequisites and deployment steps.

 ## How to evolve from Enterprise-Scale foundation